intenvy/snapp-surge/README.md

 <br>

-**Okay... but why not a queue?**
+**How about a queue?**

 Queues are okay, but when I think about it, I don't think the pricing service wants events or change logs from surge. <br>
-They only need the latest coefficients. <br>
+It only needs the latest coefficients. <br>
-So we can provide a simple elegant solution by only storing the latest coefficients somewhere.
+So we can provide a simple elegant solution by only storing the latest coefficients somewhere. <br>
+If we were to push change logs into a queue, the pricing service should've implemented a